bloomtom/Volyar/README.md

 >Automated media transcoding, indexing, and storage.

-Getting media file to playback on all platforms is a real chore.
+Getting media files to playback on all platforms is a real chore.
 There are media library managers and transcoders, but none are simultaneously comprehensive, easy to use, and free.
 Volyar is a media library transcoder built to fill the gap.

 ## Contents